The APTLII Experience

 When should I arrive?
 When will I leave?

 The closing banquet for APTLII will take place on August 9, ending around 3:00pm.
 Students can choose to leave either the evening of August 9, or the morning of August 10.
-All students must check out of the residence hall by Saturday at 1pm.
-Please note that there will not be meal service following the closing banquet, so participants would be expected to provide their own meals.
+All students must check out of the residence hall by Saturday at 1:00pm.
+Please note that there will not be dinner service following the closing banquet, so participants will be expected to provide their own meal if needed.
+Brunch will be served on Saturday, August 10 to all those who are still in the dorms at that time.

 Where will I live and eat?